Fiscal Sponsorship

 When is the deadline to submit an LOI?

 Please review the timeline on the How to Submit a Letter of Intent page for information about deadlines.
 We strongly recommend submitting before the day of the deadline.
 If you have technical issues submitting on the day of the deadline, we may not be able to assist you and we aren’t able to make exceptions to the deadline.
-Note that late LOIs are not accepted.
+Late LOIs are not accepted.

 May I submit more than one Letter of Intent (LOI)?